 Dystopian literature is a staple in most ELA classrooms.
 Here are some ideas for teaching it and making it more relevant: Watch National Geographic's documentary about North Korea on YouTube and … [Read more...] about Making Dystopian Literature Relevant

 No matter what you teach, at some point you will be a reading teacher.
 When students struggle in social studies or science, it is often because they are struggling with reading comprehension.
 This … [Read more...] about Five Reading Strategies for Any Content Area (with a Free Graphic Organizer)

 I've worked with students who struggle with learning disabilities for many years.
-If school was always easy for you, like it was for me, it can be hard to relate to the challenges these students face. … [Read more...] about I Experienced How it Feels to Have a Learning Disability…This is What it Was Like
+School was always relatively easy for me.
+That's why it can be hard to relate to the challenges my students face. … [Read more...] about I Experienced How it Feels to Have a Learning Disability…This is What it Was Like

 My middle school students struggle daily with the task of identifying unknown words.
 Students who don't spend a lot of free time reading are especially at risk for lacking vocabulary knowledge.
 There … [Read more...] about Help!
 My Students Can’t Define Words Using Context Clues!

 “Reading is the skill.” –Doug Lemov, Teach Like a Champion.
 As kids get older, teachers tend to do fewer and fewer read-alouds.
 This robs students of a valuable experience and makes them feel that … [Read more...] about Why We Need to Read Aloud to Big Kids